grblHAL/Plugin_networking/README.md

 * FTP \(requires [SD card plugin](https://github.com/grblHAL/Plugin_SD_card) and card inserted\).
 * HTTP \(requires [SD card plugin](https://github.com/grblHAL/Plugin_SD_card) and card inserted\).
 * WebDAV - as an extension the HTTP daemon. __Note:__ saving files does not yet work with Windows mounts.
 Tested ok with WinSCP.
+* mDNS - \(multicast DomainName Server\).
+* SSDP - \(Simple Service Discovery Protocol\) requires the HTTP daemon running.

+The mDNS and SSDP protocols uses UPD multicast/unicast transmission of data and not all drivers are set up to handle that "out-of-the-box".
+Various amount of manual code changes are needed to make them work, see the [RP2040 readme](https://github.com/grblHAL/RP2040/blob/master/README.md) and [WebUI patch](https://github.com/grblHAL/Plugin_WebUI/tree/main/lwIP%20patch) for further details.

 #### Dependencies: